beatwad/kaggle_tips/ICR/README.md

 * 🟦 Try KNN-imputing.
 Or don't use imputation at all?
 * 🟦 Encode Epsilon as ordinal, encode test as max(Epsilon) + 1
 * 🟦 Should we delete objects with outliers?
 Or cap the outliers values?
 (Use IsolationForest to detect outliers)
+* 🟦 Check RandomUnderSampling
+* 🟦 Delete objects on which models make mistakes
-* 🟦 Analyze features with high correlation, should we drop some of them?
+* ✅ Analyze features with high correlation, should we drop some of them?
-* ⏺ Add mean distance (cosine, Manhattan, Euclidean etc) to N nearest neighbours for each class
-* 🟦 Increase confidence of prediction if there are a lot of close objects of the same class for object class if that object has a lot of Nearest Neigbours with the same class
+* ⏺ Cosine class distance works, need to make submission with it
-* 🟦 Clip features with the outliers
+* ⏺ Clip features with the outliers, need to make submission with them and without them
+* ⏺ Ensemble 5-10 optimised with Optuna LGBM, CatBoost and XGBoost models, train all of them on 10-20 Fold data
 * 🟦 Group by first and last letter of feature name, try to find dependensies between group name/mean/mode/median/min/max/std/nunique/count and target
-* ⏺ Ensemble 5-10 optimised with Optuna LGBM and CatBoost models, train all of them on full data
 * ❌ Feature engineering (log, square, sqrt, plus, minus)
 * 🟦 TabPFN, as all transformers, may be sensitive to uninformative features.
 And this dataset has a lot of them.
 Try to drop features one-by-one and check if TabPFN performance increased
 * 🟦 Add similarity approach with distance features (cosine, Manhattan, Euclidean etc)